chillyjim/mcp-servers/packages/management/README.md

 ## What is MCP?

-The Model Context Protocol (MCP) is a standardized interface that allows AI agents and automation tools to interact programmatically with Check Point Quantum Management servers.
-Using MCP, you can:
+Model Context Protocol (MCP) servers expose a structured, machine-readable API for your enterprise data—designed for AI-powered automation, copilots, and decision engines.
+By delivering a clear, contextual slice of your security environment, MCP lets you query, analyze, and optimize complex systems without building custom SDKs or parsing raw exports.

+## Why MCP for Security?

+Security Policies often span hundreds of rules and thousands of objects across diverse enforcement points.
+Understanding, auditing, or optimizing these environments is slow and error-prone.
+MCP changes this: exposing security management data in a modular, context-rich format, ready for AI systems to consume.
+Enabling the AI to use your data with precision.
+Ask real-world questions, and get structured, actionable answers—instantly.

+## Features

 - Query and visualize installed policies, rulebases, and network topology
-- Retrieve and analyze access, NAT, and threat prevention rules
+- Retrieve and analyze access, NAT and VPN rules
 - List and inspect objects such as hosts, networks, services, VPN communities, and more

 ## Demo